Loading...

 Check for understanding.

 What word did the boy use to describe the dark?
-Was it kind, exciting, or fun?
+Was it kind, exciting or fun?
 Pause the video while you decide.

 Well done if you selected fun.

-True or false?
-The boys who Plop met were called Scouts.
+True or false, the boys who Plop met were called "Scouts".

 Pause the video while you decide if it's true or false.

-He met some boys who were Scouts.
+He met some boys who were scouts.

 And now I'd like you to read chapter three from the bottom line on page 35 to the end of the chapter.

-So pause the video while you read this part of the chapter three, the very end, and I'll see you when you're finished.
+So pause the video while you read this part of the chapter three at the very end.

-So now we've read chapter three, let's put the events from chapter three in order.
+Let's put the events from chapter three in order.

-Let's go through some of these events first of all.
+Let's go through some of these events.

-Mr. and Mrs. Barn Owl went out hunting but Plop decided not to go with them.
+Mr and Mrs Barn owl went out hunting but Plop decided not to go with them.

 So pause the video now while you decide which order these events should go in.

 Okay, so what did you decide?
-Did you come up with this event being first?
-Mr. and Mrs. Barn Owl going out hunting.
+Did you come up with this event being first, Mr and Mrs Barn Owl going out hunting.

-Next, Plop heard interesting noises from down below.
+Next Plop heard interesting noises from down below.

-Okay, here is one of our keywords.
+Okay, here is one of our key words, retrieval.

 Should we say that again?
-Retrieval.
+Retrieval my turn.

 Fantastic, good stuff.